SOME MAJOR SPOILERS WILL BE UNMARKED

 Classification: Master 8

 A Case-53 whose body consists mostly of a pale face surrounded by a welter of thin tendrils whose strength can bend steel bars.
-She is presently a patient in a mental institution for parahumans (the same one as Glory Girl
+At the start of Worm she is a patient in a mental institution for parahumans.
+She is a major character in Worm's sequel, Ward.
+Tropes relating to her appearance in the sequel can be found here.

 - Combat Tentacles: As mentioned before her tendrils are capable of bending steel, and ended up being used to kill Doctor Mother.